spring-cloud/spring-cloud-connectors/README.md

 The [`spring-cloud-core`](core) dependency is included by each cloud connector, so simply include the connectors for the platforms you want.

-Then follow the [instructions](spring-cloud-core) on using the Spring Cloud API.
+Then follow the [instructions](spring-cloud-core) on using the Spring Cloud Connectors API.